We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Features.
 Character themes and songs can make tooth-brushing more fun!

 - Small brush head.
 “I recommend using the smallest brush head possible so you can get back in to brush the back molars,” says Park.

 - Replacement heads.
-Be sure to get replacement heads and change them out every 3 months, or if your child gets sick with illnesses such as a cold, flu or sore throat, Park says.
-This is because germs can hang out and hide in the bristles and up your chance of reinfection.
+Be sure to get replacement heads and change them out every 3 months, or if your child gets sick with illnesses such as a cold, flu, or sore throat, Park says.
+This is because germs can hang out and hide in the bristles and up the chances of reinfection.

 - Storage.
 Keep the brush in an area where it won’t stay moist, both to keep germs away and to keep it from breaking.